youngbryanyu/k-MeansClusteringVisualizer/README.md

 * **Young Yu** - *Clustering implementation, Framework, and UI* - [yyu2002](https://github.com/yyu2002)

-See also the list of [contributors](https://github.com/yyu2002/VideoImageClustering/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details